PubohH/2025-Summer-Erdos-Elo-Project/6_Match_Prediciton_Models/README.md

 </div>

 We see that Elo already achieves 67.2% accuracy in predicting match outcomes.
 This accuracy is comparable to other models that use elo and many more other features.
 Thus Elo rating is a good feature in predicting match outcomes.
 In addition, with Elo rating feature included, all other models had, on average, a 2.0% accuracy boost.

+Another thing to note here is that the Elo system, by definition, uses logistic function to calculate the frame winrate.
+In other words, the relationship between Elo difference (R2-R1) against the frame winrate of player1 is exactly logistic.
+We can also see that the accuracy of logistic regression is only slightly higher than the Elo model.